Zhang Hao (singer): Early life and education

-Zhang Hao was born on July 25, 2000, and is from Fujian, China.
+Zhang Hao was born on July 25, 2000 in Nanping, Fujian, China.
 He originally followed the science academic track in school and consistently ranked among the top 10 in his middle and high school classes.
 After high school, he was admitted to the geology department at China University of Geosciences, a Project 211 university that, according to U.S. News & World Report, ranked first globally in geosciences.
 He later stated that his main interest in high school was music, which led him to retake the college entrance exam.

 In January 2018, Zhang participated in the national college entrance exam for arts students and ranked first in his home province of Fujian.
 He then enrolled in musicology at Fujian Normal University and graduated in 2024.
 While in university, he obtained his teaching certificate to teach music to secondary school students.
 He played the violin, cello, viola, and piano and performed with the school orchestra.

-In 2021, Zhang was recruited by Yuehua Entertainment and trained for 15 months before joining the survival show Boys Planet.
+In 2021, Zhang was recruited by YH Entertainment and trained for 15 months before joining the survival show Boys Planet.